Howard-Liang/Verilog-RISC-V-Processor/README.md

 ## Description

-This is the final project for Computer Architecture course (EE4039@NTUEE).
+This is a project that implements a single cycle RISC-V processor.
 It supports the following instructions:

 ◆ auipc, jal, jalr
 ◆ beq, lw, sw